-The predominant land use in Plumas County and the portion of Lassen County in the Plan Area is open space, with
+The predominant land use in Plumas County and the portion of Lassen County in the Plan Area is open space, with approximately 94 percent of the private lands managed for timber, agriculture, and other commodity and amenity "open space" uses.
+The federally managed parts of the Region include the Bucks Wilderness area, the Lakes Basin recreation area and significant meadow, wetland, botanical and wildlife areas, which are conserved and managed for those purposes.
+State managed lands consist of the Plumas-Eureka State Park, which is managed primarily for passive recreation uses near the community of Blairsden.
+The Plumas County General Plan calls for land uses that facilitate recreation, community and business development consistent with residents' values in relation to open space, preservation of landscape character, and resource protection and stewardship.
 The portion of Sierra County in the Plan Area is mostly in Sierra Valley, a large complex of montane meadows the size of Lake Tahoe, which supports historic and modern agricultural and recreational developments and uses.
 Much of Sierra Valley is utilized for hay and livestock production.